Stetson University: Libraries

 Before the first library was established in 1887, DeLand University had started to accumulate a small collection of books.
-At this time, fewer than 1,300 volumes were housed on bookshelves in Deland Hall, sharing space with the science lab.
-The library collection began to expand rapidly in November 1887 when the college was selected to become Florida's first repository for federal government documents.
-The U.S. Government would send about 600 volumes to the library within the next two years.
+At this time, fewer than 1,300 volumes were housed on bookshelves in DeLand Hall, sharing space with the science lab.
+The library collection began to expand rapidly in November 1887 when the college was selected to become Florida's first federal depository.
+The library has been receiving State of Florida publications since 1968.